-At its meeting held in September 2019, the Corporate Governance Committee reviewed and discussed an analysis of non-employee director compensation prepared by Meridian.
+At its meeting held in September 2020, the Corporate Governance Committee reviewed and discussed an analysis of non-employee director compensation prepared by Meridian.
 Meridian's report reviewed the design and competitiveness of our non-employee director compensation program.
-In September 2019, upon the recommendation of the Corporate Governance Committee and taking into account comparative data from Meridian, the Board made the following changes to director compensation, effective January 1, 2020:
+In September 2020, upon the recommendation of the Corporate Governance Committee and taking into account comparative data from Meridian, the Board made no changes to director compensation.